 But, the views don’t stop at the city centre.
 In the background, you’ll see the lakes to the west of the city and the dry hills of the Guanajuato countryside behind them too.

-Mirador de San Miguel de Allende, or simply El Mirador, is free to enter as it is just a lookout from the side of the road.
+The San Miguel de Allende mirador, or simply El Mirador, is free to enter as it’s just a lookout from the side of the road.
 There are coin-operated binoculars available too if you want to get a closer look at the buildings.

 Where is Mirador de San Miguel de Allende?